chrizog/someipy/docs/getting_started.rst

 Defining the SOME/IP Service
 ----------------------------

-For offering a SOME/IP service, you first define a `Service <https://github.com/chrizog/someipy/blob/master/src/someipy/service.py#L27>`_ containing **EventGroups** or **Methods** using the `ServiceBuilder <https://github.com/chrizog/someipy/blob/master/src/someipy/service.py#L65>`_.
+For offering a SOME/IP service, you first define a `Service <https://github.com/chrizog/someipy/blob/v1.0.0/src/someipy/service.py#L27>`_ containing **EventGroups** or **Methods** using the `ServiceBuilder <https://github.com/chrizog/someipy/blob/v1.0.0/src/someipy/service.py#L65>`_.
 Afterwards the Service can be instantiated as a Server- or Client-Instance.

-In this example a *temparature_service* with service id 0x1234 containing a single event group with id 0x0321 which in turn contains a single event with id 0x0123.
+In this example, a *temperature_service* with service ID 0x1234 containing a single event group with ID 0x0321 which in turn contains a single event with ID 0x0123.
 The service has a major version 1 and minor version 0:

 .. code-block:: python